Diamondbacks hit 5 HRs in a 18-7 rout of Nats, Strasburg | WTOP

-Strasburg (14-5) entered with a seven-game winning streak, but gave up three homers and nine runs before leaving with two outs in the fifth inning.
-The Diamondbacks have roughed up the Nationals’ right-hander for seven homers and 15 runs in his two starts against them, and were the last team to beat him with a 10-3 victory June 15.
+Strasburg (14-5) entered with a seven-game winning streak, but gave up nine runs before leaving with two outs in the fifth inning.
+The Diamondbacks were the last team to beat him with a 10-3 victory June 15.

-Escobar had a two-run homer in the first inning and hit a three-run homer in a seven-run eighth inning, setting career season highs for homers (24) and RBIs (88).
+“From an execution standpoint I thought I was pretty locked in,” Strasburg said.
+“They just hit it.
+Obviously they tattooed me twice this year.
+It is my job to mix up pitches, execute pitches and it is their job to put the barrel on the ball and they did that tonight.”

 Lamb and Avila hit two-out, two-run homers in a five-run fifth inning for a 10-4 lead.
 Lamb’s came off Strasburg, who left after Ahmed struck out but reached on a wild pitch.
 Avila homered off Mike Grace.